• Skip to primary navigation

 A partially mixed cookie dough with some streaks of flour still showing.

-STEP 4: With the mixer on low speed, add the flour to the butter mixture and mix until just combined.
+STEP 4: With the mixer on low speed, add the dry ingredients to the butter mixture and mix until just combined.
 It's okay if there are some bits of flour showing.

 Pecans and chocolate chips being added to cookie dough in a large metal bowl.